elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-This means we're able to make changes to all our player field data, but we're
+This means we're able to make changes to all our player field data, and we're
-adding some validations to ensure that our `username` and `password` fields are
+adding a couple of quick validations to ensure data is structured properly.
-required and structured properly.
-More importantly, we're piping into our new
+More importantly, we're piping into our new `put_pass_hash/1` function, which
-`put_pass_hash/1` function, which will encrypt passwords using the `comeonin`
-dependency that we added earlier.
+will encrypt passwords using the `comeonin` dependency that we added.

 ## Authentication Plug